 The games one of the most fun but also intuitive VR games around.
 You’re able to aim down the barrel of the gun.
 While hovering on the junkers can feel off, and make some users sick you quickly become adjusted and don’t notice the hovering.
 The games beautiful, and with motion controllers, you’ll feel like you’re moving around all the action.
 All-in-all, it’s a great multiplayer online first person shooter for the HTC Vive.

-The Vive has a good range of games right now, with a lot more coming out this fall and winter.
+The Vive has a good range of games right now, with a lot more coming out this spring and beyond.
 These are just a few of our favorite, though there are certainly plenty of other great experiences to be had with the Vive.
 Tell us in the comments below what you think about the current games available for the HTC Vive, and which ones look the most promising!